Transparent, Disciplined and Repeatable

 - Provides access to liquidity on purchase and redemption that suit our clients’ needs

 Once views are formed and translated into researched funds for investment, portfolio construction begins.
-The WCM team has an overall framework for how our clients’ assets are exposed to various markets and factors, from US equities to foreign bonds, real assets and cash.
+The Wilde Capital Management team has an overall framework for how our clients’ assets are exposed to various markets and factors, from US equities to foreign bonds, real assets and cash.
 The overall strategic asset allocation for a client is keyed to that client’s expressed and documented investment objectives.
 The objectives are established as a policy for the client’s account, and governs what the portfolio’s exposures will generally look like over long periods of time.
-WCM will then make tactical asset allocation adjustments around that strategic allocation as we interpret and react to news and markets to manage risk and uncover potential opportunities.
+Wilde Capital will then make tactical asset allocation adjustments around that strategic allocation as we interpret and react to news and markets to manage risk and uncover potential opportunities.
 The strategic and tactical asset allocations together describe what a client’s total exposure looks like at a certain moment in time.
 Researched funds are purchased and sold in proportions that reflect the combined asset allocations.

-WCM employs what we call active rebalancing for client accounts.
+Wilde Capital Management employs what we call active rebalancing for client accounts.
 Rather than exclusively rebalance on a set schedule or when the portfolio drifts by more than a certain amount, we monitor accounts and make an active decision to rebalance when conditions are appropriate.
 We believe it is an equally active decision to do nothing and allow the portfolio weights to shift with the markets.
 This can be advantageous in times of market stress when a typical rebalancing formula would have the client’s account selling the stable investment and buying more of the falling investment.
-The WCM team would rather make a proactive decision to rebalance or to hold fast instead of letting a computer make that decision without the benefit of world and market views.
+The team would rather make a proactive decision to rebalance or to hold fast instead of letting a computer make that decision without the benefit of world and market views.

 Review and Report